benvacha/mrkdwn/README.md

 ```

 ### Block Pre Code
 Pairs of three or more backticks, alone on lines, will be translated as block pre code.
-All special characters within a block pre code are escaped to their ascii represenation.
+Most special characters within a block pre code are escaped to their ascii represenation.
 Reference syntax inside block code will not be translated as reference syntax.
 ##### mrkdwn
 ```
 '''